Trauma Center (video game series): Development

 The original Trauma Center was created by Atlus staff member Katsura Hashino, who acted as producer.
 Beginning production in 2004, the team wanted to recreate the surgical simulation gameplay of PC titles for the DS, since its controls and hardware were more capable compared to others of the time.
-Many of the staff were veterans of Atlus's role-playing Megami Tensei, making production challenging due to the team's inexperience.
-Following the success of Under the Knife, Hashino formed some of the team into a dedicated team to work on the series; they were internally known as "CaduceTeam", made up of what director Daisuke Kanada described as Atlus's most enthusiastic gamers.
+Many of the staff were veterans of Atlus's role-playing game Megami Tensei, making production challenging due to the team's inexperience.
+Following the success of Under the Knife, Hashino formed some of the team into a dedicated team to work on the series.
+They were internally known as "CaduceTeam", made up of what director Daisuke Kanada described as Atlus's most enthusiastic gamers.
 Kanada has worked on multiple Megami Tensei titles and collaborated with Hashino on several games since Maken X in 1999; Second Opinion was his debut as a director.
 Production of Second Opinion began in January 2006.

-Recurring staff included Kanada as director; artist Masayuki Doi, who replaced original artist Maguro Ikehata from Second Opinion onwards; programmer Takaaki Ikeda; and scenario writer Shogo Isogai, who worked on Under the Knife, Second Opinion and New Blood.
-Under the Knife was directed by Kazuya Niinou, who was later lead designer on the original Etrian Odyssey for Atlus; and would later work on titles for Imageepoch and Square Enix.
+Recurring staff included Daisuke Kanada as director, artist Masayuki Doi, who replaced original artist Maguro Ikehata from Second Opinion onward, programmer Takaaki Ikeda, and scenario writer Shogo Isogai, who worked on Under the Knife, Second Opinion and New Blood.
+Under the Knife was directed by Kazuya Niinou, who was later lead designer on the original Etrian Odyssey for Atlus, and would later work on titles for Imageepoch and Square Enix.
 MediaVision helped with production on New Blood, while Vanguard developed Under the Knife 2 under Atlus's supervision.
-Trauma Team began development in 2007, beginning as being close to a mainline entry before expanding into its current form, covering multiple medical professions.
+Trauma Team began development in 2007, beginning as being similar to previous entries in the series before expanding into its current form, covering multiple medical professions.